Answering Your Top Questions about Financial Aid Offers

 With high school seniors in the thick of college decision season, we're receiving plenty of questions about financial aid offers from parents and students.
 We've compiled some of our most popular questions below, and included detailed answers, with helpful links spread throughout.
 If you need to compare your financial aid offers to determine your balance due at each school, use our College Cost Calculator to do so.
 And if you need further assistance, see the end of this post for ways to contact us.
 We're happy to help!

-A7.
 Yes, you may borrow a Federal Direct Loan in a future year as long as you attend college at least part time in a degree-seeking program and submit the FAFSA, which you must submit each year to apply for financial aid.
 You won't receive any additional grant or scholarship aid by refusing your Direct Loan, but you'll reduce your overall student debt, which is a positive.

 MA State Aid

 Still have questions about your financial aid?
 You can attend one of our How to Pay for College: A Guide for High School Seniors & Families webinars, watch our recorded webinar, call us at (800) 449-MEFA (6332) or email us at email@example.com